5 Simple Ways to Legally Protect Your Blog

 Paying for a stock photo subscription is going to be your best bet, because that company has their own legal obligation to YOU, their customer.
 Here are a few of my favorite paid stock-photo sites (most of them give you a few free stock photos just for signing up)!

-You can also snag some pretty great free stock photos from free platforms like Unsplash, Pexels, and Pixabay.
+You can also snag free stock photos from free platforms like Unsplash, Pexels, and Pixabay.

 GET YOUR LEGAL PAGES